-When you use your own device as a work tool, you MUST maintain the security of the University's information you handle (which includes but is not limited to viewing, accessing, storing, sharing, deleting or otherwise processing).
+In particular, when you use your own device as a work tool, you MUST maintain the security of the University's information you handle (which includes but is not limited to viewing, accessing, storing, sharing, deleting or otherwise processing).

-From time to time, the University may require that you install or update University-approved device management software on your own device.
+From time to time, the University may require that you install or update Universityapproved device management software on your own device.
 It is your responsibility to familiarise yourself with the device sufficiently to keep data secure.
 In practice this means: